Sleep Apnea Therapy – Los Gatos, CA

 Sleep apnea is one of the three most common sleep disorders.
 It occurs when patients stop breathing for ten or more seconds at a time during sleep.
 There are two types of sleep apnea – central and obstructive.
 Central sleep apnea is rare, and it is a result of when the electrical signals from the brain fail to trigger the body to breathe.
 Obstructive sleep apnea is much more common.

 Obstructive sleep apnea (OSA) can have numerous causes.
-One common culprit behind the condition is failure of the upper and lower jaw to develop properly.
-This anatomical abnormality, called maxillary hypoplasia and/or mandibular retrognathia, results in a compromised upper airway and makes it difficult if not impossible for a person to get high-quality sleep.
+One common culprit behind the condition is the failure of the upper and lower jaw to develop properly.
+This anatomical abnormality, called maxillary hypoplasia and/or mandibular retrognathia, results in a compromised upper airway and makes it difficult, if not impossible, for a person to get high-quality sleep.

 Recognizing Sleep Apnea